primesoft-group/oneconnexx-docs/_pages/setup/en/scenarios.md

 ### Everything new on a server installation
 If no database server is available and statistical data is still required, a Microsoft SQL Server database can also be installed on the OneConnexx server.
-However, this variant can lead to a loss of performance in high-performance transactions and complex evaluations.
+However, this scenario can lead to a loss of performance in high-performance transactions and complex evaluations.

 ![x]({{ site.baseurl }}/assets/content-images/setup/de/scenario3.png "Szenario 3")